Achyuth8508/Achyuth8508/README.md

-# 💫 About Me:
+#Hey There! 👋 I'm Umesh Samartapu

-A passionate and junior software engineer with a good foundation
+A passionate and junior software engineer with a good foundation and currently pursuing computer science and engineering in Avanthi Institute of Engineering and Technology

 ## 🌐 Socials: